Skip to content

 - include one main entity for the request being tracked

-- include a list page at "/"
+- include a list page at "/requests"

 - include a form page for creating a new record